Concordium/concordium-network-dashboard/README.md

 npm run dev
 ```

-This also opens [http://localhost:3000](http://localhost:3000) in a browser and is the preferred method of
+This opens [http://localhost:3000](http://localhost:3000) in a browser
-running the app during development.
+and is the preferred method of running the app during development.

 Other common build/run targets include:

-- `npm test` - Runs jest tests (currently fails because there are no tests!).
+- `npm test` - Run jest tests (currently fails because there are no tests!).
-- `npm run build` - Builds the app in production mode and puts it into `./dist`.
+- `npm run build` - Build the app in production mode and put it into `./dist`.
 - `npm start` - Start the app (shorthand for `node ./dist/server/server.js`).

 See the `script` section of `package.json` for all targets as well as their definitions.